 A couple of days ago I found another great recipe for Pork.
 I found this recipe for Pork Tenderloin with Cranberry-Raspberry Sauce on Pinterest, and decided it might be worth a try, to see if it tasted as good as it looked.
 Yep – It did.

-A pork tenderloin is marinated for several hours, then baked.
-While the tenderloin is baking, you cook this rather amazing garnishing sauce, made from cranberries, raspberries, orange zest, butter, shallots, and red wine.
+While the tenderloin is baking, you cook an amazing sauce, made from cranberries, raspberries, orange zest, butter, shallots, and red wine.
 The sauce smells wonderful as it is cooking.

 The finished meal is not only nice to look at, but it actually tastes wonderful!
 This would be a great meal to serve company, or during the holidays.
 It’s simple enough to prepare, but it looks rather elegant when served.
 Maybe you will consider making this meal for your family or friends.